nespinoza/stsci-exocoffee/index.md

 ### ⚫ &nbsp; When?
 Where?

 STScI's Exocoffee happens **every other Monday at 9 AM**.
-Given STScI is under a work from home situation, our meetings are happening **virtually during 2022**.
-Contact [the organizers](mailto:nespinoza@stsci.edu) for the meeting link, or check the link on the #exocoffee Slack channel in the STScI workspace.
+Given STScI is under a work from home situation, our meetings are happening **virtually during 2022** (with a possibility of hybrid meetings in the summer).
+Contact the organizers (see above) for the meeting link, or check the link on the #exocoffee Slack channel in the STScI workspace if you are part of it.

 ### ⚫ &nbsp; Sessions

 Below is a list of upcoming and past sessions.
-If you wish to present a paper in a future session, please let the moderators or the [organizers](mailto:nespinoza@stsci.edu) know!
+If you wish to present a paper in a future session, please let the moderators or the organizers know!
 Dates below in **bold** indicate an upcoming session.

 | Date (moderator)                 | Presenters                         | Papers         |
 | ---------------------------------|:---------------------------------- | :--------------|